yros74/printnumbers/README.md

 # printnumbers
-The programs prints the numbers 1-10 at the terminal
+The programs prints the numbers 1-10 with random order at the terminal

 First you have to execute
 ```